nixlang-wiki/nixlang-wiki/meta/contributing_guidelines.md

 ## Moderation

-We expect every contributor to follow the [code_of_conduct](/meta/code_of_conduct) on all of nixlan.wiki and the various spaces where we develop it.
+We expect every contributor to follow the [code_of_conduct](/meta/code_of_conduct) on all of nixlang.wiki and the various spaces where we develop it.

 ## Hacking